-We, Craig & Cheryl Schmidt and our four children, Emma Lynn 10, Ava Grace 8, Carlton John 6, and the newest arrival: Cora Leigh born March 9, 2019 enjoy the quietness of country life and working with our livestock enterprises.
+We, Craig & Cheryl Schmidt and our four children, Emma Lynn, Ava Grace, Carlton John, and the newest arrival: Cora Leigh born March 9, 2019, enjoy the quietness of country life and working with our livestock enterprises.

 I vividly remember the day while filling the sprayer with yet another load of chemical to spray on our fields and thinking that there had to be a better way to farm.
 I couldn't stand thinking of the vast amounts of chemicals being sprayed out every year on our farm as well as countless other farms around the country.

 The call of God led us to the beautiful land of Nicaragua in January of 2013 to spend 5 years there as missionaries.
 While living there I witnessed and observed a good friend of mine who practiced ecologically sound farming practices and I marveled at the health of his soil and good looking cattle.

 Our pigs enjoy being and doing what pigs were meant to do: rooting and running around on pasture.
 We feed our pigs Non-GMO feed.
 Our chickens are also raised out on pasture and fed Non-GMO feed.